azureskydiver/db4o/sync4o/README.txt

 Please refer to the Funambol documentation for details on installing a Funambol server module.

 The Funambol server we have been using required the following:

-(1) Installation of sync4o-3.0.1.s4j into /FunambolServer/ds-server/modules
+(1) Copy sync4o-3.0.1.s4j from
+/sync4o/dist/
+to
+/FunambolServer/ds-server/modules

-(2) Calling /FunambolServer/ds-server/bin/install-modules.cmd to install the
+(2) Edit the file /FunambolServer/ds-server/modules/install.properties

+Add 'sync4o-3.0.1/lib/sync4o-3.0.1.jar' to the comma-separated list of the property 'modules-to-install' at the end of the file.

+(3) From the
+/FunambolServer/ds-server/ directory
+call
+/FunambolServer/ds-server/bin/install-modules.cmd
-modules.
+to reinstall the modules.

+On a windows machine with the default installation issuing the following two commands will work:
+> cd C:\Program Files\Funambol\ds-server
+> "c:\Program Files\Funambol\ds-server\bin\install-modules" tomcat50

+(4) Start the Funambol server.
+Launch the Funambol administration tool and log in.